 What is Considered a Wrongful Death in Maryland?

 Maryland has had a wrongful death statute since the mid-1800s.
-The wrongful death code states an action can be bought by or on behalf of a wife, husband, parent, of the child of the deceased.
+The wrongful death code states that an action can be bought by or on behalf of a wife, husband, parent, or child of the deceased.

 The law of wrongful death is relatively new.
 Under common law, inherited from codes developed over centuries in England, surviving family members were not permitted to sue for the death of a loved one.

 This meant that people who suffered injuries had more rights than the relatives of the deceased.
 It gave little impetus for railroads, factories, and others to protect workers from fatal accidents and meant there was a legal impetus to kill someone rather than injure them.
 Maryland rectified the situation in 1852 when the state enacted wrongful death legislation.

 How Do I Know If I Have a Wrongful Death Case?

 In the case of Mummert v.
 Alizadeh, the Maryland Court of Appeals defined a “wrongful act” as an act that the deceased would have had a right to file a lawsuit over and seek compensation had they not died.
 It can be an omission as well as an act, such as when a doctor fails to provide adequate medical treatment.

 People who bring wrongful death actions often also bring survival claims at the same time.
 While wrongful death claims are made for the emotional loss to family members, survival claims related to injuries suffered by the deceased, including pain and suffering in the time leading up to death, lost wages between the time of the injury and death, and funeral expenses.
 The statute of limitations is the same as in a wrongful death case.

 Examples of Common Wrongful Death Actions in Maryland